olislae/For-starters-to-Horeka/README.md

 I will upload more files that I find useful.
 Suggestions and contributions are warmly welcomed!

 Right now there are two job submission examples.
-You can change the #SBATCH settings as you want, referring to the Batch system section of the Horeka tutorial: https://www.nhr.kit.edu/userdocs/horeka/batch/
+You can change the #SBATCH --xxx settings as you want, referring to the Batch system section of the Horeka tutorial: https://www.nhr.kit.edu/userdocs/horeka/batch/

 You are encouraged to look through the whole Horeka tutorial.
 It's a very important and useful document for the beginners of Horeka!!!